Dance of the Seven Veils (film): Production

-Screening and reception
+Release and reception

 The film was shown on BBC1 on 15 February 1970.
 It created a sufficient outcry for 20 Conservative backbenchers to table a motion objecting to it after the television screening.
 It was shown at the House of Commons the following month.
 Huw Wheldon, then managing director of BBC Television who was present at the screening, defended the film.
 It was only shown once by the BBC.
 The Strauss estate was so outraged by the film that an injunction was taken out, banning the use of Strauss's music on the soundtrack, effectively preventing any further broadcasts because the film can be seen but it cannot be heard.

 "I hated it so much" said The Observer.
 "I don't deny its power," wrote Nancy Banks-Smith in The Guardian.
 The campaigner Mary Whitehouse commented: "There was gratuitous sex and violence of the most outlandish kind".

 When the copyright of Strauss' music expired, the film was reshown at Keswick Film Festival in Cumbria's Theatre by the Lake.
 The evening was hosted by Russell's widow, Lisi.